-On Aprils Fool’s day of 2016, the Faculty Center was raged by fire.
+On April Fool’s day of 2016, the Faculty Center was raged by fire.
 Unfortunately, the building – together with the academic books, documents, paintings, artifacts, equipment, and rare collections were all burned and the building was totally demolished a year after to give way to the construction of the new building.

 Formerly designed to be a gallery and it got reused as a faculty center.
-Fortunately, accident happened and everything came tumbling down.
+Fortunately, an accident happened and everything came tumbling down.
 They are now rebuilding the site into a 9-story Faculty Commons or “tambayan ng faculty.”

 Palma Hall.
 The last stop of the walking tour.
 Palma Hall is the center of student’s life of UP Diliman, and still is.
 It was the center of UP life in the 1950’s and 1960’s and up to now.
-In 1951, it was called LA, Palma Hall used to be named as the College of Liberal Arts, back then all students must to take Liberal Arts before going into their different specialization.
-If you were Engineering, you still took two (2) years of Liberal Arts and went to on to your desired course.
+In 1951, it was called LA, Palma Hall used to be named as the College of Liberal Arts, back then all students must take Liberal Arts before going into their different specialization.
+If you were Engineering, you still took two (2) years of Liberal Arts and went on to your desired course.
 Now the equivalent is General Education (GE), the difference is you don’t get a diploma after GE.
 Palma Hall is also a symbolic place to hold student activities apart from Quezon Hall.
 Here is where the students would gather to assemble and organize, and rallies against the government, it is because everyone went here.

 In 1963, Palma Hall was named after the statesman and fourth UP President, Rafael Velasquez Palma, who was also called the “Father of Academic Freedom.”
 Currently, it houses the College of Arts and Letter and Social Sciences and Philosophy where most of the GE subjects are taught.

-Geographically if you look at the campus map, this is the first four buildings after the war: Palma Hall, Gonzales Hall, Melchor Hall and Quezon Hall.
+Geographically, if you look at the campus map, these are the first four buildings after the war: Palma Hall, Gonzales Hall, Melchor Hall and Quezon Hall.
 These buildings were erected at UP Diliman following the transfer of the university from Manila in 1948.
 Palma Hall was built in 1951, designed by Architect Cesar Homero Concio, same as Melchor Hall.
 They are exact mirror images.
 The difference is the contour of the land, Palma Hall has no basement.
 It has a total floor area of 22,990 square meter.
 The mural and flooring of the lobby was patterned after arts and sciences icons made by National Artist Vicente Manansala.

 An elevator shaft was already installed and is now covered temporarily with a bulletin board.
-Due to Philippine dilemma, the project wasn’t push through.
-Only Melchor Hall had the elevator installed and had a working elevator until 1960s until it stopped because students were playing with it and with the unreliable electricity supply.
+Due to Philippine dilemma, the project wasn’t pushed through.
+Only Melchor Hall had the elevator installed and had a working elevator until the 1960s until it stopped because students were playing with it and with the unreliable electricity supply.
 After the new millennium, the elevator of Melchor Hall was rehabilitated and operational.
 Palma Hall never got to have that elevator, but there is an elevator shaft.

-We see how different buildings have a different context, and we to understand it from that context.
+We see how different buildings have a different context, and we understand it from that context.
 It would be unfair to the people responsible for the building.
-“As an architect of around 30 years of experience I came to a conclusion that buildings like any work whether its administrative or art, they’re products of their time.
-At the time,it was a good idea to plant acacia trees, they never knew it was not endemic but only because they needed a canopy and its only now that we realized hindi pala sya maganda, that’s how it goes.
+“As an architect of around 30 years of experience I came to the conclusion that buildings like any work whether it’s administrative or art, they’re products of their time.
+At the time,it was a good idea to plant acacia trees, they never knew it was not endemic but only because they needed a canopy and it’s only now that we realized hindi pala sya maganda, that’s how it goes.
 At that time, it was good to have roof decks, that was the style of the times.
 Eventually it’s not working.
-Maybe we should design it in such a way that we don’t used roof decks anymore because it becomes a headache later on.
+Maybe we should design it in such a way that we don’t use roof decks anymore because it becomes a headache later on.
 It looks good on plain paper, but when you’re living in it, it’s no longer advisable.”
 Prof. Niccolo del Castillo.

 The Lakad Gunita 2019 Themed Walking Tours are organized and operated by the University of the Philippines Asian Institute of Tourism in connection with the Lakad Gunita commemoration activities.
 These themed walking tours are provided on a complimentary basis, on a first-come-first-served listing priority.